mathspp/mathspp/pages/02.blog/02.problems/p058-identifying-light-bulbs/item.md

 Of course I was completely silly, so I installed the switches in a room that is far from the room with the light bulbs **and** I completely forgot which light switch controls which light bulb.
 How can I identify which switch controls which light bulb in the _least amount of trips_ possible?

-For example, I could a switch ON and then go verify which light bulb turned ON, and I could do this for the 100 light bulbs...
+For example, I could flip ON a switch and then go verify which light bulb turned ON, and I could do this for the 100 light bulbs...
 But that would take me 100 trips.